Xanahol/Aniloader/README.md

   </br>

   After the Links have been collected, they are submitted to qBittorrent.</br>
-  If the anime/season folder doesen't exist, Aniloader adds it (first defined dir in `config.py`).
-If one does, it uses the one already definded.</br>
+  If the anime/season folder doesn't exist, Aniloader adds it (first defined dir in `config.py`).
+If one does, it uses the one already defined.</br>

   ```console
     Feb-28-2021 18:55:38 - INFO - Starting Download-Process...